Reading the following papers:

 Theoretical Insights & Analysis

-The paper provides a rigorous theoretical justification for why SR works where NR fails, particularly regarding the optimizer’s behavior.
+The first paper provides a rigorous theoretical justification for why SR works where NR fails, particularly regarding the optimizer’s behavior.

 A. Implicit Regularization The authors define a “modified gradient flow” to analyze the error terms introduced by discretization.